 - Less financial risk than investing in the stock market

 Suggested for: Savings goals that don’t require access to funds for a pre-determined period (ex.
 6 months to 5 years).

 As interest rates trend downward, savers should compare their options across financial institutions to find competitive savings rates.
 Locking in rates now with a share certificate might be a smart move for your money.

-> While APYs for deposit accounts are on the steady decline at banks and credit unions across the nation, SkyOne Federal Credit Union offers members two high yielding options: a 2.50% APY 13-month Share Certificate, with a minimum deposit of only $1,000 and a 2.25% APY Sky-high Savings Account.
-Lock in a high-yielding certificate or a fully-liquid high-yield savings account today and receive guaranteed BIG returns in an unpredictable market.
+While APYs for deposit accounts are on the steady decline at banks and credit unions across the nation, SkyOne Federal Credit Union offers members competitive options: a Share Certificates, with a minimum deposit of only $1,000 and a competitive APY Sky-high Savings Account.
+Lock in a high-yielding certificate or a fully-liquid high-yield savings account today and receive guaranteed stable returns in an unpredictable market.